-Sofer Recruitment
+Soifer Recruitment

 Safer recruitment is a vital aspect of Child Protection.
-The school has a separate Safer Recruitment policy, which follows guidance from The Children's Workforce Development Council (CWDC).
+The school has a separate Safer Recruitment policy, which follows guidance from The Children's Workforce Development Council [CWDC].
 The recruitment process at Ellwood Community Primary School follows the correct procedures such as; job description and person specification available, shortlisting criteria, interview questions planned in advance, gaps in employment investigated, safeguard checks and questions, references, relevant checks, right to work in UK and enhanced DBS checks.

-The safer recruitment process is in line with KCSIE [p.
-49-50] Part 3 Safer Recruitment 'Shortlisting'
+The safer recruitment process is in line with KCSIE [DfE, 2023] [Part three: Safer recruitment p.
+51-84]